Further Journeys to the Emotional Frontier Within

 the person talked of what the doctor and nurses were doing wrong, of the

 details of incidents which happened.
-For a few brief seconds the
+For a few brief seconds the person

 I am very sad to see people in this kind of emotional pain.
-I am sad
+I

-feeling.
+are feeling.
 This is very typical and common in this emotionally dishonest

 society.
 We have been trained to be emotionally dishonest and need

-to go through a learning process in order to retrain ourselves to allow
+to go through a learning process in order to retrain ourselves to allow ourselves

-ourselves to own the feelings.
+to own the feelings.

-An integral part of that learning process is grieving the wounds from
+An integral part of that learning process is grieving the wounds

-the whole dam of emotions.
+burst the whole dam of emotions.
 This literally feels life-threatening.

-When I started to do my own emotional healing it felt like if I ever
+When I started to do my own emotional healing it felt like if

-up crying in a padded room someplace.
+end up crying in a padded room someplace.
 It felt as if I ever really

 let myself feel the rage that I would just go up and down the street shooting